 The Green Book

-Victor H. Green was a letter carrier in New York City.
-Among his deliveries were Jewish guides that told readers what restaurants and hotels were restricted.
+Victor H. Green was an African-American letter carrier in New York City.
+Among his deliveries were Jewish guides that told Jewish readers what restaurants and hotels didn’t admit them.
 He asked his colleagues in the postal service to help him by asking around on their routes about good places to stay.
-He published the first Green Book in 1936, focusing on metropolitan New York City.
+He then published the first Green Book in 1936, focusing on metropolitan New York City.

 The 10-page book, which sold for 25 cents, included listings for restaurants, service stations, hotels, tourist homes, taverns, liquor stores, beauty parlors, nightclubs, drugstores and tailors.